gilboz/ida_kernelcache_ng/README.md

 - [ ] Modify the install.sh script so that it will create a symlink to this plugin source instead of placing a stub.
 - [X] Handle opcodes that IDA fails to decode.
 Currently done via a procmodule extension
 - [X] Add a test script that can be used to search for more undecoded bytes in code segments (ida_bytes.get_flags(ea)) after a binary has completed auto analysis (for development purposes..)
-- [ ] Resolve TODOs for edge cases in all of the phases
 - [ ] Improve plugin GUI
   - [ ] Fix the wait box for updating the current phase that is executing
   - [ ] Add a Widget to select the phases which the user may run